 Symptoms of Primary Open Angle Glaucoma

 Glaucoma is a slow progressive eye disease.
+Most patients who have early or moderate glaucoma do not have symptoms.
 These are symptoms one may encounter as it progresses:

 - Tiny blind spots appear at the edges of the visual field (peripheral or side vision) that slowly get larger and spread